 They tend to take things at face value and characteristically lack intellectual and emotional depth.

 They are overly concerned about material gain and social status over personal growth and inner connection and can be a nightmare to live with, especially if you’re more inclined to think deeply and enjoy thoughtful philosophical conversations.

 How to spot a shallow person

 Shallow people are more materialistic than others.
-They place a lot of value on material things such as money, looks, the latest trends in fashion, or the latest tech gadgets and items, like the new iPhone or the latest smartwatch.
+They place a lot of value on material assets such as money, looks, the latest trends in fashion, or the latest tech gadgets and items, like the new phone or the latest smartwatch.

-They’ll view these things as the cream of the crop and go to great lengths to acquire them, just so they can show them off to their friends.
+They’ll view these items as the cream of the crop and go to great lengths to acquire them, just so they can show them off to their friends.

 The shallow person usually goes on shopping sprees without taking a moment to consider if they need what they’re buying.
 They’re unlikely to care for the environment when they shop but instead choose fast fashion.

 The environment and the wise choice of buying reused and recycled goods is not as important to the shallow person as being able to show off their iconic fashion sense.